-A. No. The Confirm'18 series is led by the Foundation For Christian Formation in partnership with the Department of Religion of Pfeiffer University.
-Sometimes there are other organizations and individual churches using the Junaluska conference facility for confirmation events the same weekend.
-While confusion is understandable, signing up or checking in with the wrong organization can be more than just embarrassing.
-It can be a great disappointment.
-You must register through this website.
-Check in for your event will be at Shackford Hall.
-Registration for Confim'18 is done only through this website, with FCF Director, Gloria Hughes.
+A. No. The Confirm'19 series is led by the Foundation For Christian Formation (FCF).
+There may be other organizations and individual churches using the Junaluska conference facility for confirmation retreats.
+While occasional confusion is understandable, signing up or checking in with the wrong organization can be embarrassing, even costly.
+Check in for FCF events is at Shackford Hall.
+Registration for Confim'19 is done only through this website, with FCF Director, Gloria Hughes.

 Q. How might an FCF event differ from weekends offered by other groups?

-Q. What is the cost of a Confirm'18 weekend?
+Q. What is the cost of a Confirm'19 weekend?

 Q. How can I register my group and what does it cost to register?

-A. Registration for Confim'18 is done on this website with the FCF Director Gloria Hughes, NOT through the Lake Junaluska conference center.
+A. Registration for Confim'19 is done on this website with the FCF Director Gloria Hughes, not through the Lake Junaluska conference center.
 A non-refundable registration deposit ($70) is required for all participants.
-We can not reserve rooms or guarantee your participation in an event until we receive your completed registration form and deposit.
+We do not guarantee your participation in an event until we receive your deposit.

 Q. What are the provisions for cancellations or individual "no shows"?

-A. While we realize that a variety of circumstances arise that can change your plans or the size of your group, remember that when you register, we begin saving a place for you and turning others away.
+A. While we realize that a variety of circumstances arise that can change your plans or the size of your group, remember that when you register we reserve a place for you and turn others away.
 For this reason, registration deposits are non-refundable.
 If a group brings fewer people to an event than were registered, the registration deposits for the "no shows" is also non-refundable.
 A registered group can request an increase in number they bring but there are no guarantees.
 If there is no additional space available, an alternative would be to bring a second group to another event.